Cox Regression (Cox Proportional Hazards Survival Regression)

 Interpreting Cox Regression

-In the first column are the names of the variables.
+The first column contains the names of the variables.
 The first row shows the variable drug and the second row shows the age of the persons.

-The most important values of this table are now the estimated regression coefficient and the p-value.
-Using the p-value, you can read whether the regression coefficient is significantly different from zero.
+The most important values in this table are the estimated regression coefficient and the p-value.
+The p-value tells you whether the regression coefficient is significantly different from zero.

-So the null hypothesis is that in the population the coefficient is zero.
-Assuming, as usual, that the significance level is set at 5%, the null hypothesis is rejected for p-values less than 5 or 0.05.
-Thus, the coefficient is significantly different from zero.
+So the null hypothesis is that the coefficient is zero in the population.
+Assuming, as usual, that the significance level is set at 5%, the null hypothesis is rejected for p-values less than 5% or 0.05.
+This means that the coefficient is significantly different from zero.

-In the case of drug, the p-value is less than 0.05 and thus there is a significant difference from zero.
+In the case of drug, the p-value is less than 0.05 and therefore there is a significant difference from zero.

-In the case of age, we obtain a p-value of 0.221, which is thus greater than 0.05.
-Therefore, in this case, the null hypothesis is not rejected or retained and we assume, based on these data, that age has no significant effect on the survival curve.
+In the case of age, we obtain a p-value of 0.221, which is greater than 0.05.
+Therefore, in this case, the null hypothesis is neither rejected nor accepted and we assume, based on these data, that age does not have a significant effect on the survival curve.

 Statistics made easy